 - Preheat the oven to 350 degrees F. Line 2 baking sheets with parchment paper.

 - Whisk together the flour, baking soda, salt and nutmeg.

-- In a stand mixer with the paddle attachment, cream the butter and sugar together until light and fluffy.
-Add the eggs one at a time and scrape down the side of the bowl.
-Add the vanilla.
+- In a stand mixer fitted with the paddle attachment or using an electric hand mixer, cream the butter, sugar and vanilla together on medium-high speed for 3-5 minutes until light and fluffy.
+Add the eggs one at a time, and scrape down the side of the bowl.

 - Alternate between the flour mixture and eggnog, adding until all of the ingredients are incorporated.
 Scrape down the bowl again to make sure everything is evenly combined.

 - Using a 2-tablespoon scoop, portion the cookie dough onto the prepared baking sheets.
 These don't spread as much as some cookies, but leave at least 1 1/2 inches in between each cookie (you can always bake in batches to be safe).
 Allow to chill for 15 minutes.